tejlibre/dsi-nlp-news/README.md

 | Topic cloud |    https://share.streamlit.io/tejlibre/dsi-nlp-news/dev/Topic_Cloud/app.py|
 |  Text generation |  https://share.streamlit.io/tejlibre/dsi-nlp-news/dev/Text_generation/app.py |

+The folder structure for the above files is:

+- app.py : Main python script that powers streamlit application.
+- requirements.txt : A text file with python libraries and dependencies.
+- streamlit_data.csv : Twitter harvested dataset.
+- Other support files e.g images and illustrations.

 ## Overview
 Below we provide and overview of the different features of our app.